 However, you should exercise caution, especially if your duvet is thick.
 If the duvet takes up more than three quarters of the drum, this means you have overloaded the washing machine, which is a bad idea.
 In this case, you should take it to a launderette or instead.

 How to Machine Wash a Duvet

-If you have a particular stain that you want to remove, make sure to apply stain remover directly onto the area before putting the duvet into the drum.
+If your duvet has any stains, make sure to apply stain remover directly onto the area before putting the duvet into the drum.